urbit/docs/reference/hoon-errors.md

 ```
 ["" %unix p=%belt //term/1 ~2020.1.14..19.01.25..7556]
 ```
-This tells us that Unix has sent a `%belt` command, which corresponds to terminal input (the Enter keystroke) at time `~2020.1.14..19.01.25..7556`
+This tells us that Unix has sent a `%belt` `card`, which corresponds to terminal input (the Enter keystroke) at time `~2020.1.14..19.01.25..7556`

 Here is the line of code in `arvo.hoon`, found in the [section